AniketSanghi/AniketSanghi/README.md

 I am a final year undergrad of Computer Science and Engineering in IIT Kanpur.
 I love to learn new algorithms, solve problems and explore inDepths of Systems.
 I am passionate about programming in general and I can code in many different languages, favorite one being Scala.
 It used to be C++ but once I tried Scala, Man!
 It is so well structured and powerful!

-- 🔭 I’m currently working with Rubrik as a Software Engineering Intern
+- 🔭 I’m interned with Rubrik as a Software Engineering Intern in Summer-2020
-- 🌱 I’m currently learning Algorithms and OS intricacies
+- 🌱 I’m currently learning Algorithms and System intricacies
-- 🤔 I’m looking for help with understanding technology
+- 🤔 I’m looking for fun things to explore
 - 💬 Ask me about anything related to programming
 - 📫 How to reach me: https://aniketsanghi.github.io/
-- ⚡ Change my mind: Algorithmic questions are essential for interviews